SSEN Transmission’s Innovative Projects Secure Funding for Ofgem’s Strategic Innovation Fund Beta Phase

 Credit: SSEN Transmission

 The projects, known as the Network DC Circuit Breakers and Incentive, have collectively received £7.1m in support.
-SIF, in collaboration with UK Research & Innovation (UKRI), is specifically designed to drive the necessary innovations for transforming gas and networks to meet the demands of a low-carbon future.
+SIF, in collaboration with UK & Innovation (UKRI), is specifically designed to drive the necessary innovations for transforming gas and networks to meet the demands of a low-carbon future.
 Notably, the funding for SSEN Transmission's projects is provided by network users and consumers under the SIF program.

 Both schemes, Network DC Circuit Breakers and Incentive, are now set to move forward into the crucial third and final Beta development phase.
 The initial two phases were focused on addressing technical uncertainties and establishing proof-of-concept initiatives.
 In contrast, the third phase aims to accelerate the progress of full-scale demonstrator projects, taking the solutions to higher technology readiness levels (TRL) and paving the way for their implementation.